TASKED: Transformer-based Adversarial learning for human activity recognition using wearable sensors via Self-KnowledgE Distillation: Experimental results

 The Opportunity dataset is normally evaluated using two of its label types: the modes of locomotion recognition task and the gesture recognition task.
 We conducted the comparison experiment and introduce the experimental results on the two tasks separately.

 \cref{tab:comparisonresults} shows the quantitative evaluation results on the Opportunity, PAMAP2, MHEALTH, and RealDISP datasets.
 Because the Opportunity dataset for the gesture recognition has 18 types of activities and is severely imbalanced, the results in terms of $F_m$ are relatively lower and have a larger standard deviation than the results in terms of $acc$ and $F_w$.
 The results show that the proposed TASKED framework achieves significantly higher performance on the Opportunity dataset for both locomotion and gesture recognition tasks in terms of all three of the measurements.
 Furthermore, TASKED provides high-performance results with small inter-subject variation, whereas the state-of-the-arts give high standard deviation results relatively.
 By comparing the proposed method with the previous method "Adversarial CNN", the proposed transformer architecture and self-knowledge distillation improve the performance.
 For example, TASKED achieves 4.31, 9.75, 1.48, 3.39, 8.18 percent points improvements over the adversarial CNN in terms of $F_m$ on the Opportunity dataset (for locomotion and gesture tasks), PAMAP2, MHEALTH, and RealDISP datasets, respectively.
-In addition, it shows that the proposed adversarial learning and MMD regularization improve the performance of the activity recognition by comparing the proposed method with Transformer which is the proposed neural network architecture without the subject discriminator and adversarial learning.

 In \cref{fig:comparison_boxwhistker} (a) and (b), we analyze the results of TASKED and the state-of-the-art methods in the box-and-whisker plots on the Opportunity dataset in terms of $acc$, $F_w$, and $F_m$.
 The bars signify the performance distribution between 25 \% quantile and 75 \% quantile.
-The proposed method not only provides significantly better performance but also gives small performance variances on both tasks than the state-of-the-art methods.
+The proposed method not only provides significantly better performance, but also gives small performance variances on both tasks than the state-of-the-art methods.

 Additionally, the performance variances on the PAMAP2 and RealDISP datasets are much larger than on the Opportunity and MHEALTH datasets, because of the diversity between different subjects and the data quality.
 The proposed TASKED outperforms all the state-of-the-art methods on the MHEALTH datasets in terms of all three metrics.
 TASKED achieves 3.08, 3.89, 3.39 percent points improvements over the best state-of-the-art method in terms of $acc$, $F_w$, and $F_m$, respectively.
 Additionally, the standard deviation of the performance by TASKED is much smaller than that of the state-of-the-art methods.
 The comparison results demonstrate the superiority of TASKED. \cref{fig:comparison_boxwhistker} (c)-(e) shows the box-and-whisker plots on the PAMAP2, MHEALTH, and REALDISP datasets in terms of $acc$, $F_w$. and $F_m$.
 The box-and-whisker plots also show that the proposed method achieves higher minimum performance and the ranges of the performance than other methods.